Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation function of the Pfaffian Schur process

-where the contour $\mathcal{C}^{\prime}$ is a circle of radius less than $1$.
-Now, if we let $u_{i,1}\wedge u_{i,2}$ tends to $\infty$ for all $i\in [1,m-1]$, the correlation functions of the Pfaffian Schur process for the set $T(=\cup_{i=1}^m T_i)$ is given by the limit of \eqref{eq:RestrictedCoeffcient} (hence, by the limit of \eqref{eq:ContourIntegralFormulation}).
-Now, in order to derive the Pfaffian form of the correlation function, we need to get a suitable contour integral representation of $\mathcal{C}(\rho^{+};\rho^{-};u)$ like as we did in the case of the Pfaffian Schur measure.
-For that purpose, we used Macdonald difference operators.
+The key component in the proof of Theorem~\ref{MainTheorem} was indeed Theorem~\ref{ContourIntegralRepOfC} which gives a contour integral representation of the limit of $\mathcal{C}(\rho^{+};\rho^{-};u)$ as $u$ tends to $\infty$.
+In the case of the Pfaffian Schur measure, we have used Macdonald difference operators for obtaining similar contour integral formulas (see Theorem~\ref{OneMainTheorem}).
 But, to use the machinary of the difference operators, we need Schur functions in the place of skew Schur functions.
 In order to resolve this difficulty, we use the rule of finite inner product given in \eqref{eq:BilinearFormSkewSpecial}.
-In what follows, we represent the product $\mathcal{P}(\bar{\lambda},\bar{\mu}; \rho^{+}, \rho^{-})\prod_{i=1}^{m}\mathbbm{1}(|\mu^{(i)}|\leq u_{i-1})$ in terms of the nested inner products of the Schur functions.
+In the following result, we represent the product $\mathcal{P}_{psp}(\bar{\lambda},\bar{\mu}; \rho^{+}, \rho^{-})\prod_{i=1}^{m-1}\mathbbm{1}\big(\big|\mu^{(i)}\big|\leq u_{i,1}\wedge u_{i,2}\big)$ in terms of the nested inner products of the Schur functions.